isabella232/AKS-ANF-Trident-Automation/README.md

 azure cli, kubectl, terraform needs to be installed

-# AKS with ANF deployed using Astra Trident CSI automated via Terraform
+# Terraform Automation for deploying AKS with ANF using NetApp Astra Trident CSI
 AKS (Azure Kubernetes Service) is a first-party managed kubernetes offering by Azure allowing for quick and easy setup of the kubernetes cluster.
 Azure creates and configures the control plane automatically when a new AKS cluster is provisioned.

 ANF (Azure NetApp Files) is a high-performance, enterprise-class, metered file-storage service.
 Follow the steps in this documentation to provision and configure Azure NetApp Files as a persistent volume (PV) option for applications running on the AKS cluster.